MininduLiyanage/Vehicle-Counting-System-Using-YOLO/README.md

 This project utilizes a YOLO-based object detection model, YOLOv8-L (Large) to detect vehicles.

 ## dependencies
 The sort module is used to track vehicles.
+It is a simple online and real-time tracking algorithm for 2D multiple object tracking in video sequences.
 It can be downloaded from this repository. https://github.com/abewley/sort